 Howe next cut up the labels so each letter was separate.
 He spelled the now-familiar words, showed them to Bridgman, then jumbled the letters.
 She was able to rearrange them so they once again spelled the words.
 According to Howe, it was at this point that Bridgman grasped the concept of language and communication.

 From the moment she understood that objects have names, Bridgman eagerly demanded to be taught the name of everything she encountered.
 During the next year of her education, her teachers focused on expanding her communication skills and vocabulary.

 Once she mastered language, her curriculum became much like that of the other pupils at Perkins, and she attended classes and studied reading, writing, geography, arithmetic, history, grammar, algebra, geometry, physiology, philosophy and history.

 Known around the world

-In 1842, British writer Charles Dickens visited Perkins and wrote of his encounter with Laura in his book, American Notes.
+In 1842, British writer Charles Dickens visited Perkins and wrote of his encounter with Bridgman in his book, American Notes.
 Dickens described the twelve-year-old girl in sentimental terms, dwelling upon her innocence and childish beauty, and likened her to a prisoner liberated from a vault of isolation.
 This effusive praise increased her celebrity and popularity throughout the world.

-When she was 59, Laura Bridgman became ill.
+When she was 59, Bridgman became ill.
 After several weeks, she died peacefully at Perkins on May 24, 1889.

 Suggested citation for scholars